juanjoku/documentation/README.md

 # Kumori PaaS Documentation

+    What the project does
+    Why the project is useful
+    How users can get started with the project
+    Where users can get help with your project
+    Who maintains and contributes to the project

 This is a compendium of documentation on how to develop elements for Kumori Paas and deploy your services on its platform.